For brands, deciding how and when to communicate during the current coronavirus pandemic is fraught with difficulty.

 - Never, never, try to capitalise on corona

 It perhaps seems so obvious that it doesn’t need a mention but doing anything that is designed to shift product will backfire.
 Most brands intrinsically understand this, but there have been one or two exceptions.
-Trying to capitalise on coronavirus makes no business sense and will do lasting brand damage.
+Trying to capitalise on coronavirus in your media strategy, social channels or elsewhere makes no business sense and will do lasting brand damage.
 If your approach comes from a place of caring and sharing – then a delicate shift in your story makes more sense.
 But please proceed with caution.

 - Think about how you can genuinely help society